 Specifically, there are three changes that occur when you cut out carbs:

-- Thyroid hormone levels decrease: Dietary carbohydrates and thyroid function are closely connected, so when you cut carbs, some Thyroid levels can also fall.
+2. Thyroid hormone levels decrease: Dietary carbohydrates and thyroid function are closely connected, so when you cut carbs, some thyroid levels can also fall.
 This hormone helps to regulate your body’s temperature, metabolism, and heart rate.
-As your body adjusts to a ketogenic diet, lower hormone levels may leave you with brain fog and fatigue.
+As your body learns to adjust to a ketogenic diet, lower hormone levels may leave you with brain fog and fatigue.

 Keto Flu Symptoms